 Sigma Alpha Iota is an organization which promotes interaction among those who share a commitment to music.
 Members of SAI are active in all areas of campus music and campus life, working closely with faculty, administration, campus and community groups, music professionals and patrons.
 In addition to personal encouragement and support, members may receive scholarships, loans and awards in many areas at all levels of music-related study.
 Sigma Alpha Iota has long been recognized as a leader in the field of music and provides a lifetime of fraternity contact.

 In 1929, five music students, headed by Harriet Hanna Kurtz, organized a music club at Carnegie Institute of Technology, which was soon to become a chapter of Sigma Alpha Iota.
 The Alpha Mu Chapter, with a membership of fifteen, was installed at the college on May 16, 1930.
 Two members of the faculty, Misses Huldah Kenley and Susan Canfield, also were installed.
 The first president was Rose Aiello Ressa.
 In April 1967, Alpha Mu initiated its 400th member.
 In August of the same year, the name of the school was changed to Carnegie Mellon University.
 Around the summer of 1997, the Alpha Mu chapter declined, and no members were initiated from May 1997 until the reactivation on February 12, 2006.
-Meghan Zervoulis, who graduated in 2006 with a Bachelor of Fine Arts in Piano Performance, a minor in Conducting, and a certificate in Piano Pedagogy, led this new group of pioneers.
-Now in 2012, Alpha Mu has 24 members.
+Meghan Zervoulis, who graduated in 2006 with a Bachelor of Fine Arts in Piano Performance, a minor in Conducting, and a certificate in Piano Pedagogy, led this new group of pioneers and the Alpha Mu chapter has continued to thrive ever since.